01 May The Psoas March – The Key to Strong, Flexible Hip Flexors

 Level One – No resistance

 For some, even adding a light resistance band to the psoas march will make it too difficult to perform.
 So Level One starts without added resistance.
 The athlete lies on his or her back with both thighs flexed to 90 degrees and knees bent as well.
 Their lower back will be held flat on the ground, held in place by the anterior core muscles.
-One leg is then kicked out while the other remains vertical, without letting low back position change.
-Depending on the level of strength of the athlete the leg can be kicked further up (easier) versus reaching out as far as possible (increasing the difficulty).
+One leg is then kicked out while the other remains vertical.
+Resist letting low back position change.
+Depending on the level of strength of the athlete the leg can be kicked further up (easier) versus reaching out as far as possible (harder).

 Level Two – Resisted Psoas March

 The Resisted Psoas March is where the magic really starts!
-We now place a small resistance band around both feet (or if not available a small stretching band around a rig and around one foot).
+We now place a small resistance band around both feet.
 The athlete keeps the same starting position as above but now kicks one leg out into the resistance band.
-The other leg that remains in the starting position must isometricly contract the psoas, further challenging the ability to hold the spine and pelvis in position.
+The other leg that remains in the starting position must isometrically contract the psoas.
+This further challenges the ability to hold the spine and pelvis in position.
 This strong contraction of the hip flexor with a strong core muscle contraction to stabilize quickly abolishes the “tightness” many athletes feel in their hips secondary to weak hip flexors.